Chip Time VS Gun Time: What’s the difference?

 Interestingly enough, gun time is actually the official race time used.
 Gun time is the time used by the USATF.
 It also keeps the integrity of the competition, saluting to the traditional ways the events are measured.
 This is why race stats include both metrics.

 So go by chip time when looking to PR, or when looking at training stats to see how fast and how far the runner has come.
 It is also used to determine if the runner placed in the age group or overall because of timing accuracy.
 Gun time is the go-to for those looking to place in the top 3 during an event, looking for the best time to place overall.
-Just remember that the difference in time for smaller races is so small, even though each added second counts.
+Once you’ve learned about the difference of chip time VS gun time, remember that the difference in time for smaller races is so small, even though each added second counts.